huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 # $(Trigger:Triggers) and $(Animators)

 Triggers provide a declarative way of creating animations with Fuse.
-At their most basic, triggers represent events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).
+At their most basic, triggers represent events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).

 @(Trigger)s are behaviors that live on a `Node` or UI @(Element), listen to events and perform animations and @(actions) in response.